yangjunjie0320/hf-tutorial/README.md

 You may also try other molecules, such as HeH+ and H2O.

 ### Unrestricted Hartree-Fock
-Write a new function `main_uhf` to implement the unrestricted Hartree-Fock method.
+Write a new function `solve_uhf` to implement the unrestricted Hartree-Fock method.
 See what's the difference between the restricted and unrestricted Hartree-Fock potential energy surfaces.
+(Note that to obtain a reasonable dissociation potential energy surface, you may need to play some tricks to get the broken spin-symmetry UHF solution.)
 ### Dependencies
 - `numpy`
 - `scipy`